pkhuong/pkhuong.github.io/source/_posts/2021-05-14-baseline-implementations-should-be-predictable.markdown

 implementations make you guess whether you'll tend to divide by powers of two, by "regular" divisors, or by "hard" ones in order to estimate how they will perform.
-Worse, they also force you to take into account how often you'll switches between the different classes.
+Worse, they also force you to take into account how often you'll switch between the different classes.
 Reciprocal does not have that problem: its hot path is the same regardless of the constant divisor, so it has the same predictable performance for all divisors[^partial],